Food Compliance

 40 mg

-The information on the product label should be adequate and truthful to enable consumers to make informed decisions and use the product correctly.
-The information must be in English and must be printed in a clear and legible manner.
+The product label should be prominently displayed on the product, on which the information should be adequate and truthful to enable consumers to make informed decisions and use the product correctly.
+The information must be in English and printed or marked in a legible and indelible manner.
 Information that should be included in the product label are shown below.

 • Batch Number